max-paul/topshot-twitter-extraction/README.md

 This data can be used for further analysis of the FLOW blockchain or to show people that it is not always the best idea to share this information online.

+This project is created in collaboration with Bryant Univsersity and Professor Kevin Mentzer PhD.

 # Requirements